 await context.SaveChangesAsync();

-The below code updates the Department name to ‘Admin_1’.
+Entity Framework Core can also be used to Update Related Records.
+See the below code which updates the Employee and Department at the same time.
+The Department name is updated to ‘Admin_1’.
 This Department is the related record for the Employee Entity.

 var dept = new Department()